How much can dual momentum increase your investment returns?

 This is what he did.

-Each month he compared the S&P 500 to the ACWI ex-U.S. over the past year and selects whichever index has performed better.
+Each month he compared the S&P 500 index to the ACWI ex-U.S. index over the past year and selects whichever index has performed better.
 He then looked to see if the selected index has done better than U.S. Treasury bills.
 If it has, he invested in the index.
 If not, he invested in the Barclays U.S. Aggregate Bond Index.

 He repeated this process every month from October 1974 to October 2013.
 During this time the strategy spent 41% of its time invested in the S&P 500, 29% in the ACWI ex-U.S., and 30% in aggregate bonds index.